ABOUT

 PHOTO: Erica Price

-In the great 2010s, I was a writer and editor for a number of magazines and websites, where I interviewed everyone from the Secretary of Education to a Backstreet Boy to the father of near-death experiences.
-In the early 2020s, I started writing for TV and YouTube series like Rubble & Crew (Spin Master/Nick Jr.), Alma’s Way (Fred Rogers Productions/PBS Kids), “LEGO Duplo Adventures” (Moonbug), “Ask Vida” (Moonbug), and more.
-I was also a Fred Rogers Productions fellow (2022) and a Sesame Workshop Writers’ Room fellow (2021).
-And I’m currently developing an original 6-11 comedy series, “Unibrow,” with Very Big World Entertainment.
+In the great 2010s, I was a writer and editor for several magazines and websites, where I interviewed everyone from the Secretary of Education to a Backstreet Boy.
+After fellowships with Sesame Workshop (2021) and Fred Rogers Productions (2022), I started writing for TV and YouTube series like Rubble & Crew (Spin Master/Nick Jr.), Alma’s Way (Fred Rogers Productions/PBS Kids), “LEGO Duplo Adventures” (Moonbug), “Ask Vida” (Moonbug), and more.

-Speaking of hummus jokes, I perform stand-up comedy, plus improv on UCB house teams (Harold team “Well Well Well” and Lloyd team “Grunch”).
-And “Broads in the Attic,” a sketch variety show I co-created and co-host, is headed for the 2025 Edinburgh Fringe Festival.
-My short film “The Engagement Chicken” was nominated for Outstanding Comedy Short at the 2022 Toronto Sketch Comedy Festival, and I am a recipient of The Second City’s Stuart Cornfeld Award and the Nickie’s Prize for Humor Writing.
+I’m currently developing an original 6-11 comedy series, “Unibrow,” with Very Big World Entertainment.
+I also perform improv on a Harold house team at UCB, as well as stand-up and sketch.
+Broads in the Attic, an improv/sketch variety show I co-wrote and co-host, was recently featured at the 2025 Edinburgh Fringe Festival (with some lovely reviews!).
+In 2022, my short film “The Engagement Chicken” was nominated for Outstanding Comedy Short at the Toronto Sketch Comedy Festival.
+And I’m a recipient of The Second City’s Stuart Cornfeld Award and the Nickie’s Prize for Humor Writing.